loopandlearn/news/docs/index.md

 - - -

-## BeyondtheNumbers
+## #BeyondtheNumbers

 We have a great series of looping-related
-Resolutions to share... if we take them to heart, we will become better loopers and have better outcomes, with less need for intervention.
-Be sure to check back over the next week+!
+Resolutions shared on `Loop and Learn` Instagram and Facebook.
+If we take them to heart, we will become more informed loopers and experience more predictable outcomes, with less need for intervention.
+Be sure to check back over the next week!

 Look for the hashtag: #BeyondtheNumbers